MahediKamal/F1.VISA.USA/README.md

 - Many airlines provide special offers for students.
 Check how to avail a discount as an international student.
 - Turkish Airlines offer- https://www.youtube.com/watch?v=nxHJBQIE50k
 - Emirates Airlines offer- https://www.youtube.com/watch?v=qW1rw2tSszw
-- Check what the baggage limit is for all the flights. eg; if your first flight allow 2 bag and 2nd flight allows 1 bag only, then it will be a problem.
+- Check what the baggage limit is for all the flights. eg, if your first flight allows 2 bags and 2nd flight allows 1 bag only, then it will be a problem.
 So, check before you buy a ticket.
+- Some airlines provide extra facilities if you have a long transit. eg, Free Istanbul by Turkish Airlines, Dubai Connect by Emirates.

 ### Booking First Accommodation
 - On-campus vs off-campus  [Coming Soon ...]